-Horsham College has developed a range of strategies to promote engagement, positive behaviour and respectful relationships for all students in our school.
-We acknowledge that some students may need extra social, emotional or educational support at school, and that the needs of students will change over time as they grow and learn.
+Horsham College has developed a range of strategies to promote engagement, an inclusive and safe environment, positive behaviour, and respectful relationships for all students in our school.
+We recognise the importance of student friendships and peer support in helping children and students feel safe and less isolated.
+We acknowledge that some students may need extra social, emotional, or educational support at school, and that the needs of students will change over time as they grow and learn.

 A summary of the universal (whole of school), targeted (year group specific) and individual engagement strategies used by our school is included below: